Welcome to SAWA

 In close cooperation with the Municipality of Thira and the local vet, SAWA insures that all the stray animals are neutered and spayed, vaccinated, treated in case of injury, disease or poisoning and if possible re-homed in Greece or abroad.

 Moreover, SAWA oversees the implementation of the “Code of Practice” for all donkeys and mules engaged in the Bay of Fira and is constantly making efforts towards the mitigation of their health and working conditions.

-At Sawa there are currently around 100 dogs, 20 donkeys and mules, 2 horses, 20 cats and 2 pigs.
+At Sawa there are currently around 120 dogs, 20 donkeys and mules, 4 horses, 2 pigs, 3 goats and a sheep.

 During the last 10 years we’ve been promoting well-being and respect for these wonderful animals.

 At SAWA Santorini we care for the animals on the Island land and occasionally also help animals from nearby islands.